 MUST KNOW 3: it seems like every day on of the food manufacturers attempt to crown their diet as the “new & improved” best of it class, the newfound “holy grail” of bulldog diets you must buy today.
 Those best food claims often pop up on your online search, FB page, Instagram forum, and any of the other half dozen social media platforms you might come by, most of which are paid ad’s vying for market share.

 Disproving or proving those “Best Bulldog Food and Diets” ad campaign is a task for someone else, my goal is to allow you to make the best fact based, educated decision on your own.

 The Best Food and Diets for Bulldogs and French Bulldogs TIPS:

 DO NO HARM Tip: my short answer to the “Best Bulldog Food and Diet” question is rooted in my DO NO HARM oath.
-A good analogy is “What The Best Family Car” question.
+A good analogy is the “What The Best Family Car” question.
 For most of us, the criteria for buying a family car is SAFETY & RELIABILITY over SPEED & STYLE.
 It’s your children’s safety, before the showroom Grand Prix engine, the flashy nickel-brass alloy wheels, and the posh convertible roof.

-FOOD CONTROL & REGULATION Tip: Just like bulldog supplements, pet graded diets are loosely regulated (see Dr. Kraemer’s “The Best Supplements for Bulldogs and French Bulldog” article).
+FOOD CONTROL & REGULATION Tip: Just like bulldog supplements, pet-graded diets are loosely regulated (see Dr. Kraemer’s “The Best Supplements for Bulldogs and French Bulldog” article).
 Rather than providing pet owners with objective nutritional data and scientific facts, many bulldog food and diets manufacturer concentrates on seductive packaging, trendy buzz words, and social media shrowd campaigns that target buyer’s emotions.